tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 # The Ideal of the Random Oracle

-A *random oracle* is not really something that exists: it is a *technique* we use to reason about security.
+A *random oracle* is not really something that exists: rather, it is a *technique* we use to reason about security.
 We model some component of a Cryptographic scheme *as* a random oracle, and study the security of that scheme with this model.
 We often say that some scheme is secure "in the random oracle model",